kpradeep12/code-blogger/_posts/2020-04-07-how-to-use-records-in-java.md

 ---
-title:  "Create Records with Java 14"
+title:  "How to use records in Java"
 date:   2020-04-08 12:11:10 -0500
 categories: java
 image: /assets/images/banners/records-java14.png